DataONEorg/Education/_lessons/lessons/01_management/index.md

 ## Learning Objectives

-* Give two general examples of why increasing amounts of data is a concern
+.full-width[* Give two general examples of why increasing amounts of data is a concern
 * Explain, using two examples, how lack of data management makes an impact
 * Define the research data lifecycle
-* Give one example of how well-managed data can result in new scientific conclusions
+* Give one example of how well-managed data can result in new scientific conclusions]

 ---
-class: middle
+class: middle, center

 ## Data Realities...